-The FIU-Rookery Bay Research and Education Graduate Assistantship (henceforth called Assistantship) will be awarded on a competitive basis annually to a FIU graduate student who will conduct research in the Rookery Bay National Estuarine Research Reserve (RBNERR).
+The FIU-Rookery Bay Research and Education Graduate Assistantship will be awarded on a competitive basis annually to a FIU graduate student who will conduct research in the Rookery Bay National Estuarine Research Reserve (RBNERR).
 The purpose of this award is to incentivize research into scientific questions relevant to both the student’s graduate student research as well as to the management needs of RBNERR.

-Data will be shared by RBNERR, FIU graduate student, and advisor.
+Students will be expected to have a regular presence at RBNERR during the period of their assistantship.
+Data generated will be shared by RBNERR, the FIU graduate student, and their advisor.
 While the intention is that all will collaborate on publications together, each participant has the option to use the data for an independent research or management effort.

 - CV from the student

 - Three-page project description that includes the management need addressed by the research and the proposed avenue for engaging in education and outreach

 - Two letters of support including 1 from their major academic advisor and 1 from a RBNERR staff member